Skip Nav Destination

 EISBN: 978-1-62708-198-6

-... article illustrates practical tribocorrosion setup that allows the user to perform wear tests in corrosive environments under well-defined electrochemical conditions and at controlled temperature.
-It describes the effect of changes in electrical contact resistance on tribological mode.
+....
+The article illustrates a practical tribocorrosion setup that allows a user to perform wear tests in corrosive environments under well-defined electrochemical conditions and at controlled temperature.
+It explains the effect of changes in electrical contact resistance on tribological mode.
 The article...

 Abstract